BaratiLab/AMUI/README.md

 6. Follow further instructions for either [`api`](./api/README.md) or [`web`](./web/README.md)

 ## Contributing
+Perform these commands inside a terminal not attached to Docker container.

 1. Create new branch on GitHub for your feature off of the [`main`](https://github.com/BaratiLab/AMUI) branch.
     - Provide the new branch with a descriptive feature title like: `README-troubleshooting-updates`.